 FHA Appraisal Rules For Surplus Land and Excess Land

 HUD 4000.1 addresses both surplus and excess land, stating:

 “The Appraiser must include the highest and best use analysis in the appraisal report to support the Appraiser’s conclusion of the existence of Excess Land.
 The Appraiser must include Surplus Land in the valuation.”

 Additionally, “If the subject of an appraisal contains two or more legally conforming platted lots under one legal description and ownership, and the second vacant lot is capable of being divided and/or developed as a separate parcel where such a division will not result in a non-conformity in zoning regulations for the remaining improved lot, the second vacant lot is Excess Land.”

 But the appraiser is also instructed that the value of that second lot “must be excluded from the final value conclusion of the appraisal and the Appraiser must provide a value of only the principal site and improvements under a hypothetical condition”.

-There may also be state law and/or lender standards which factor into these procedures.
+There may also be state law and/or lender standards that factor into these procedures.
 If you are not sure how these rules may apply specifically to your FHA loan, speak to your loan officer.